+The statement of net position and the statement of activities display information about the reporting government as a whole.
 The government-wide financial statements were prepared using the economic resources measurement focus and the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets and liabilities resulting from exchange or exchange-like transactions are recognized when the exchange occurs (regardless of when cash is received or disbursed).
 Revenues, expenses, gains, losses, assets and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB No. 33, Accounting and Financial Reporting for Non-exchange transactions.